cztomczak/cefpython/docs/api/ApplicationSettings.md

   * Custom 75% = 72 DPI = -1.0 zoom level

-### background_color (int)
+### background_color

-Used on Mac OS X to specify the background color for hardware accelerated content.
+(int)
+Opaque background color used for accelerated content.
+By default the background color will be white.
+Only the RGB compontents of the specified value will be used.
+The alpha component must greater than 0 to enable use of the background color but will be otherwise ignored.

 32-bit ARGB color value, not premultiplied.
 The color components are always in a known order.
 Equivalent to the `SkColor` type.

-### browser_subprocess_path (string)
+### browser_subprocess_path

+(string)
 The path to a separate executable that will be launched for sub-processes.
 By default the browser process executable is used.
 See the comments on CefExecuteProcess() for details.
 Also configurable using the --browser-subprocess-path switch.

-### cache_path (string)
+### cache_path

+(string)
 The location where cache data will be stored on disk.
-If empty an in-memory cache will be used for some features and a temporary disk cache for others.
+If empty then browsers will be created in "incognito mode" where in-memory caches are used for storage and no data is persisted to disk.
 HTML5 databases such as localStorage will only persist across sessions if a cache path is specified.
+Can be overridden for individual CefRequestContext instances via the CefRequestContextSettings.cache_path value.

 CEF flushes cookies or other cache data to disk every 30 seconds, or immediately when [cefpython](cefpython.md).Shutdown() is called.

 When this option is not set (empty string), a unique cache directory will be created in the user's temp directory for each run of the application.

-### command_line_args_disabled (bool)
+### command_line_args_disabled

+(bool)
 Set to true (1) to disable configuration of browser process features using standard CEF and Chromium [command-line arguments](CommandLineSwitches.md).
 Configuration can still be specified using CEF data structures or via the `CefApp::OnBeforeCommandLineProcessing()` method.

-### context_menu (dict)
+### context_menu

+(dict)
 Configure mouse context menu.
 All dict values are of type bool and are True by default.

   * `enabled` - whether to enable mouse context menu